Healthdirect Free Australian health advice you can count on.

 • Male pattern baldness is hair loss and thinning of the hair that affects the hairline and top (crown) of the head.

-• Male pattern baldness is a very common condition, affecting up to 1 in every 2 men over 40 years of age.
+• Male pattern baldness is very common, affecting almost half of all males over 40 years of age.

-• Male pattern baldness is usually hereditary (genetic) and in most cases, it can’t be prevented.
+• In most cases, male pattern baldness is hereditary (genetic) and can't be prevented.

-• There are a few medical treatments that help to manage male pattern baldness and reduce hair loss.
-Your doctor can advise whether they are right for you.
+• There are medical treatments available to manage and reduce hair loss; your doctor can advise whether they are right for you.

-• There are many advertisements for so-called 'miracle cures' for baldness.
-However, these are often not effective and can be expensive.
+• Be cautious of adverts for 'miracle cures' for baldness, as they are often ineffective and can be expensive.

 What is male pattern baldness?